 PRUCancer X will provide your family with a fixed benefit to assist them on funeral expenses.
 This is set at RM10,000 upon death, regardless of the sum assured.

 The need for cancer insurance protection increases as one age, but many people fear that they may not get approved for insurance if they have prior health problems or are considered high risk.

 However, PRUCancer X allows for a simple enrolment with just 5 underwriting questions related to cancer risks.

 Cancer is not only a threat to one’s earning capacity, but it can also push you into a debt trap.
 Sure, early detection and leading a healthy lifestyle may help you to some extent but it is not a complete fool-proof preventive measure.
-Therefore, you should always plan for the best but prepare for the worse when it comes to your finances.
+Therefore, you should always plan for the best but prepare for the worst when it comes to your finances.

 Your peace of mind is priceless, but if you were to put a price to it, it would likely be worth more than RM400 a year**.
 Even for RM1,000,000 coverage on PRUCancer X, it only costs RM1,750^^ a year, that’s RM4.80 per day.
 That’s probably cheaper than your lunch.

 The question lies in your priority in life: Is your health more important than other material things in life?